-- 1. Follow the procedures in Before Working Inside Your Computer.

-- 2. Remove the:
+- 1. Follow the procedures in Before Working Inside Your Computer. - 2.
+Remove the cover. - 3.
+Locate the coin-cell battery on the system board.

-- a) cover

-- b) front bezel

-- 3. Press the release latch away from the battery to allow it to pop up from the socket and then lift the coin-cell battery out of the computer.
+- 4. Remove the expansion card(s). - 5.
+Carefully press the release latch away from the battery to allow the battery to pop up from the socket and lift the coin-cell battery out of the computer.